Foods You Should Not Feed Your Chickens

 Dried beans and uncooked beans can be toxic to your chickens.
 The dry beans contain phytohaemagglutinin, which is deadly to both humans and chickens.
 Even 3 or 4 raw beans are enough to kill a chicken.

 Cooking the beans properly makes them safe.
 But they should be soaked and then boiled for at least 30 minutes.
 So cooking beans in a slow cooker is not enough.
-Kidney beans contain the most phytohaemagglutinin, so we have chosen to avoid them all together.
+Kidney beans contain the most phytohaemagglutinin, so we have chosen to avoid them altogether.
 (If you are curious, just google it!)

 Avocados